StaffanMelin/dstudio/docs/dstudio-doc.md

 DStudio is a collection of classes.
 The majority of them create sounds and are all derived classes of the DSound class:

 - classic synthesizers:
-    - DSynthSub: a classic subtractive, virtual analog, two oscillator synth
+    - `DSynthSub`: a classic subtractive, virtual analog, two oscillator synth
-    - DSynthFm: an FM synth
+    - `DSynthFm`: an FM synth
     - both with portamento, filters, envelopes for pitch, filter, amplitude, an LFO that can affect pitch, filter, amplitude, delay and overdrive

-- an experimental synthesizer: DSynthVar, a variable shape synth, with filter, envelopes and unique modulations with different random modes as well as a modulation sequencer, delay and distortion
+- an experimental synthesizer: `DSynthVar`, a variable shape synth, with filter, envelopes and unique modulations with different random modes as well as a modulation sequencer, delay and distortion

-- a sampler: DSampler, with filter, envelopes, LFO, delay and distortion
+- a sampler: `DSampler`, with filter, envelopes, LFO, delay and distortion

-- individual drum sounds: DBass, DClap, DCymbal, DDrum, DHihat and DSnare, most of them with three different sound generating algorithms, all with lots of options for shaping the sound
+- individual drum sounds: `DBass`, `DClap`, `DCymbal`, `DDrum`, `DHihat` and `DSnare`, most of them with three different sound generating algorithms, all with lots of options for shaping the sound

-They can be combined using the mixer class DMixer.
+They can be combined using the mixer class `DMixer`.
 The mixer can pan and adjust levels of all channels, as well as providing two send channels for reverb and chorus.

-You can use the sequencer, DSeqMidi, to sequence them.
+You can use the sequencer, `DSeqMidi`, to sequence them.
 Or you can use and control them directly in your code.

-You can also use the permutating sequencer DSeqPerm.
+You can also use the permutating sequencer `DSeqPerm`.
 Feed it with sequences and let it provide you with ever changing results!

 For details on how to use the classes, see the corresponding header files and the example projects.

 ### Instruments

-The synthesizers and the sampler have their own sound generation methods, but here are the features that are common to them all (with some exceptions to the DSynthVar which has more flexible types of modulation).
+The synthesizers and the sampler have their own sound generation methods, but here are the features that are common to them all (with some exceptions to the `DSynthVar` which has more flexible types of modulation).

-They are all initialized using a config struct with the following common members: TODO
+They are all initialized using a config struct with the following common members:

-- float sample_rate: set this to the global settings DSTUDIO_SAMPLE_RATE
+- `float sample_rate`: set this to the global settings DSTUDIO_SAMPLE_RATE
 - uint8_t voices: maximum number of polyphony
 - float tune: detuning in hertz
 - uint8_t transpose: MIDI transpose value